-- (a) kicks or attempts to kick an opponent: - (b) trips an opponent, i.e., throwing or attempting to throw him by the use of the legs or by stooping in front of or behind him; - (c) jumps at an opponent; - (d) charges an opponent in a violent or dangerous manner; - (e) charges an opponent from behind unless the latter is obstructing; - (f) strikes or attempts to strike an opponent or spits at him; - (g) holds an opponent; - (h) pushes an opponent; - (i) handles the ball, i.e., carries, strikes or propels the ball with his hand or arm; (this does not apply to the goalkeeper within his own penalty-area);
+(a) kicks or attempts to kick an opponent;

+(b) trips an opponent, i.e. throwing or attempting to throw him by the use of the legs, or by stooping in front of or behind him;

+(c) jumps at an opponent;

+(d) charges an opponent in a violent or dangerous manner;

+(e) charges an opponent from behind unless the latter is obstructing;

+(f) strikes or attempts to strike an opponent or spits at him;

+(g) holds an opponent;

+(h) pushes an opponent;

+(i) handles the ball, i.e. carries, strikes, or propels the ball with his hand or arm; (this does not apply to the goalkeeper within his own penalty area;

-shall be penalised by the award of a direct free-kick to be taken by the opposing team from the place where the offence occurred, unless the offence is committed by a player in his opponents' goal-area, in which case the free-kick shall be taken from a point anywhere within that half of the goal-area in which the offence occurred.
+shall be penalised by the award of a direct free-kick to be taken by the opposing team from the place where the offence occurred, unless the offence is committed by a player in his opponents' goal area, in which case the free-kick shall be taken from any point within the goal area.

-Should a player of the defending team intentionally commit one of the above nine offences within the penalty-area, he shall be penalised by a penalty-kick.
+Should a player of the defending team intentionally commit one of the above nine offences within the penalty area, he shall be penalised by a penalty-kick.

-A penalty-kick can be awarded irrespective of the position of the ball, if in play, at the time an offence within the penalty-area is committed.
+A penalty-kick can be awarded irrespective of the position of the ball, if in play, at the time an offence within the penalty area is committed.